[HISTORY: Adopted by the Township Council of the Township of Jefferson as indicated in article histories. Amendments noted where applicable.]

 [Amended 2-16-2005 by Ord.
 No. 4-05]

-The property owner may apply to the Planning Board of the Township for an exception from provisions of this article if the lateral enforcement of such provisions is impracticable or will exact undue hardship because of peculiar conditions pertaining to the land.
+The property owner may apply to the Land Use Board of the Township for an exception from provisions of this article if the lateral enforcement of such provisions is impracticable or will exact undue hardship because of peculiar conditions pertaining to the land.
 Such application shall present an alternative which is in accordance with the general purpose of the article.

 There shall be a fee paid at the time of application for a new driveway in accordance with this article of $50 per application.
 This fee shall be in addition to any other fees which may have been paid with reference to new construction.